 - Please note, that syncing your company’s Global Address List to your Sailfish device is not yet supported.
 Also the feature of “Search for contacts on server” is currently not supported.

 - Register your device’s IMEI-number to your Exchange system administrator in case its required.

 Some (especially corporate) Exchange servers require that all devices wishing to use the servers must be registered to a database.
 By adding your device’s IMEI-number to the database, your device is “allowed access” to using the Exchange server.
 Contact your system administrator to confirm whether you need to do this.

 - The Exchange servers of many companies keep book about the mobile devices connected.
 In addition, there is typically an upper limit for the number of devices for each account, for instance 10.
-If you keep failing to make your Exchange account work then sign in to your account from a PC and make sure that there are not too many devices registered.
+If you keep failing to make your Exchange account work then sign in to your account from a PC, seek for "Options > Phone > Mobile Phones" and make sure that there are not too many devices registered.
 Remove all unnecessary ones.